Joey Cora: Playing career

 Cora debuted in the major leagues on April 6, 1987 as a 21-year-old rookie.
 In his first career game, he started at second base and finished the game 2-for-5 in a 4–3 loss to the San Francisco Giants.
 After spending parts of three seasons with the Padres, Cora was traded to the Chicago White Sox along with Kevin Garner and Warren Newson in exchange for pitchers Adam Peterson and Steve Rosenberg on March 31, 1991.
 Cora spent the next four seasons with the White Sox before becoming a free agent.

 On April 6, 1995, Cora signed with the Seattle Mariners.
 His 24-game hitting streak was a Mariners record (later broken by Ichiro Suzuki) and was an AL record for switch hitters (until broken by Kansas City's Jose Offerman in 1997).
 In 1997, he was elected to the AL All-Star team and went on to hit .300 with 11 home runs and 54 RBI in 149 games.

 In the bottom of 11th inning of the deciding Game 5 of the 1995 American League Division Series, Cora bunted and dove into first base, narrowly avoiding the tag, kicking off the game-winning rally in which he scored on Edgar Martínez's walk-off double.

 Cora spent most of the 1998 season as a Mariner, but with the team falling out of contention, he was dealt to the Cleveland Indians in exchange for David Bell on August 31.
 He finished the season batting a combined .276 with six home runs and 32 RBI in 155 games.
-Cora signed a free-agent contract with the Toronto Blue Jays during the off-season, but retired without playing a game.
+Cora signed a free-agent contract with the Toronto Blue Jays during the off-season, but announced his retirement on March 11, 1999.